 This week I made The Pioneer Woman's Tres Leches Cake, which everyone loved though I found it not my fave due to its lack of chocolate.
 Sorry, just can't get past a chocolate-free dessert (unless it's a macaroon).
 Here's how my Tres Leches Cake went and yes, it wasn't quite as pretty as The Pioneer Woman's but it was yummy!
 You can find the original recipe here.

-Combine flour, baking soda and s
+Combine flour, baking soda and salt in a large bowl.

 Separate five eggs, yolks in the mixer, whites to the side.
 Can you tell I had some issues separating those eggs?
 If you look closely you'll even see an eggshell hidden among the whites.